publishpress/PublishPress-Authors/readme.txt

 == Changelog ==

+= [4.0.1] - 06 Dec 2022 =

+* Fixed: Icon does not hide when there is no value, #1103
+* Fixed: Author pages pulling excerpts from content, #1112
+* Update: Allow to set author's page post limit, #1108
+* Fixed: Author Field Link is not Active link, #1105
+* Fixed: Link does not rendered on WYSIWYG field, #1101

 = [4.0.0] - 29 Nov 2022 =

 * Update: Added last_article_date to publishpress_authors_list shortcode [publishpress_authors_list last_article_date="1 year ago"]